cosmos/ibc/IBC_WORKING_GROUP.md

 - Brian Warner, Software Developer at Agoric
 - Jae Kwon, Founder of Tendermint and Cosmos Network
 - Anca Zamfir, Distributed systems engineer at the Interchain Foundation

+* The meeting and format of this working group uses a similar structure (inspired by) the Ethereum All Core Devs working group